Select Page

 New York State Homes and Community Renewal (HCR)

-While a state agency, HCR plays a significant role in New York City’s housing landscape.
-It oversees the state’s public and affordable housing programs and works in collaboration with city agencies.
+HCR is a state agency that oversees public and affordable housing programs across New York State, including in New York City, and works in collaboration with city agencies.

 New York City Department of Buildings (DOB)

-DOB is responsible for ensuring the safety and quality of construction and maintenance of buildings in New York City.
-They also enforce housing codes and regulations related to building safety.
+DOB ensures the safety and quality of construction and maintenance of buildings in New York City and enforces housing codes and regulations related to building safety.

 Mayor’s Management Report